robinhundt/Abb1t/README.md

 # pip3 install telepot
 ```

-Libraries used by different modules are: `urbandict, textblob, gtts`.
+Libraries used by different modules are: `urbandict`, `textblob`, `gtts`.
 Be sure to install them, if you want to use the corresponding module.

 ##### Installation